 - Select the required add-on.

 It’s a prudent practice to limit the number of add-ons you use.
-Some periodic housekeeping by deleting add-ons you are no longer using from your computer will also help.
+Some periodic housekeeping implying deleting add-ons no longer in use will also help.

 These fixes should help fix this black screen problem in the Internet Explorer browser.

 If the problem persists even after exhausting the fixes we discussed here, the last option is to raise a support ticket with Microsoft.